Leonid Brezhnev: Agricultural policy

+Brezhnev's agricultural policy reinforced traditional ways of organizing collective farms and enforced output quotas centrally.
+Although there was a record-high state investment in farming during the 1970s, the evaluation of agricultural output continued to focus on the grain harvest.
+Despite some improvement, there were still problems such as insufficient domestic production of fodder crops and a declining sugar beet harvest.
+Brezhnev attempted to address these issues by increasing state investment and allowing privately owned plots to be larger.
+However, these actions were not effective in solving fundamental problems like a shortage of skilled workers, a ruined rural culture, and inappropriate farm machinery for small collective farms.
+A significant reform was necessary, but it was not supported due to ideological and political considerations.

 Brezhnev's agricultural policy reinforced the conventional methods for organizing the collective farms.
 Output quotas continued to be imposed centrally.
 Khrushchev's policy of amalgamating farms was continued by Brezhnev, because he shared Khrushchev's belief that bigger kolkhozes would increase productivity.
-Brezhnev pushed for an increase in state investments in farming, which mounted to an all-time high in the 1970s of 27% of all state investment – this figure did not include investments in farm equipment.
+Brezhnev pushed for an increase in state investments in farming, which amounted to an all-time high in the 1970s of 27% of all state investment – this figure did not include investments in farm equipment.
 In 1981 alone, 33 billion U.S. dollars (by contemporary exchange rate) was invested into agriculture.

 Agricultural output in 1980 was 21% higher than the average production rate between 1966 and 1970.
 Cereal crop output increased by 18%.
 These improved results were not encouraging.
 In the Soviet Union the criterion for assessing agricultural output was the grain harvest.
 The import of cereal, which began under Khrushchev, had in fact become a normal phenomenon by Soviet standards.
 When Brezhnev had difficulties sealing commercial trade agreements with the United States, he went elsewhere, such as to Argentina.
 Trade was necessary because the Soviet Union's domestic production of fodder crops was severely deficient.
 Another sector that was hitting the wall was the sugar beet harvest, which had declined by 2% in the 1970s.
 Brezhnev's way of resolving these issues was to increase state investment.
-Politburo member Gennady Voronov advocated for the division of each farm's work-force into what he called "links".
+Politburo member Gennady Voronov advocated for the division of each farm's workforce into what he called "links".
 These "links" would be entrusted with specific functions, such as to run a farm's dairy unit.
 His argument was that the larger the work force, the less responsible they felt.
-This program had been proposed to Joseph Stalin by Andrey Andreyev in the 1940s, and had been opposed by Khrushchev before and after Stalin's death.
+This program had been proposed to Joseph Stalin by Andrey Andreyev in the 1940s and had been opposed by Khrushchev before and after Stalin's death.
 Voronov was also unsuccessful; Brezhnev turned him down, and in 1973 he was removed from the Politburo.